Spaced Out: PhD Student Alberto Torres Carries His Civil Engineering Knowledge to NASA

 Torres had such experiences in mind when he chose to pursue his doctoral degree at Johns Hopkins.
 “To accomplish my goals, I knew I needed a program that was different.
 I applied to JHU because it is unlike other traditional civil engineering departments – it contains systems research, manufacturing classes, and other topics that aren’t typically found in a civil engineering graduate course load.”

-Once at Hopkins, he joined the Topology Optimization Group headed by James Guest, a professor of civil engineering.
+Once at Hopkins, he joined the Topology Optimization Group headed by James Guest, an associate professor in the department.
 Together, they determined that Torres would focus his research on incorporating uncertainty into topology optimization formulations.
 Topology optimization is a tool that is not traditionally associated with civil engineering, but can be utilized to design structures and components which have optimal target properties.
 By adding uncertainty to the topology optimization formulations while also taking the additive manufacturing process into account, Torres aims to develop an automated design algorithm that will provide entities such as NASA with structural design solutions which are proven to be both optimal and reliable under uncertain conditions.

 During his summer internship at Langley, Torres had the opportunity to work with James Warner, a researcher there, on incorporating and propagating uncertainties into a topology optimization framework.